ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md` in the Memory Bank.
-- Present the completed task (language-constrained title generation) to the user.
+- Present the completed task (Custom Model Usage Stats Name Fix) to the user.

 ## Active Decisions and Considerations
+- Modified backend stats aggregation to show custom model names instead of IDs.
 - Refined backend prompt for title generation to restrict output to English or Vietnamese and prevent extraneous text.
 - Swapped Navbar icons (Previous Task).
 - Consolidated sidebar toggle into the logo click (Previous Task).